 What do LUMINA™, the Corvette Stingray, and NASA have in common?

 Perhaps you’ve heard this rumor: steel chassis are preferred to aluminum ones because aluminum is vulnerable to stress fractures.
 Really?
 Let’s review this thought.
 In some aspects, steel is technically stronger than aluminum.
-For example, more force has to be applied to steel before it will bend; but once it is bent, it more likely to stay that way.
+For example, more force has to be applied to steel before it will bend.
+But once it is bent, it is more likely to stay that way.
 Aluminum, on the other hand, flexes far more than steel.
-As a result, after being stressed, aluminum is much more likely to return to its original shape.
-Moreover, aluminum’s flexibility helps dampen feel of the bumps in the road allowing for a smoother ride.
+As a result, aluminum is much more likely to return to its original shape after being stressed.
+Moreover, aluminum’s flexibility helps dampen the feel of the bumps in the road, allowing for a smoother ride.

 The USA Trailer Store has known the benefits of aluminum for years and has used the metal where feasible.
-The chassis on their Lumina line of trailers has always been aluminum, and according to a reliable source, they have no plans of changing that.
+The chassis on their Lumina line of trailers has always been aluminum, and according to the president of the company, they have no plans of changing that.

 Featherlite Trailers, makers of aluminum trailers since the 1970’s.
 Aluminum trailers vs. steel trailers [Web Blog].
 Retrieved from http://www.fthr.com/owner-support/trailer-use-and-care/aluminum-trailers-vs-steel-trailers

 Ashley, S. (2013).
 All-aluminum frame of GM’s 2014 Corvette saves 99 lb.
 SAE International.
 Retrieved from http://articles.sae.org/11744/